Y-CHETHAN/Parallel-Computing-Architecture/Matrix Addition With Unified Memory/README.md

 # Matrix Addition With Unified Memory

 ## Aim:
-The aim of this experiment is to demonstrate matrix addition using CUDA programming with unified memory.
+To demonstrate matrix addition using CUDA programming with unified memory.

 ## Procedure:
 1. Allocate unified memory for matrices A, B, and C.